Societatea-Hermes/.github/profile/README.md

 ## 👟🪽

-We are the Student's Association of BBU
+We are the Student's Association of the BBU's Faculty of Computer Science